The GUAPOS project. VI: the chemical inventory of shocked gas: Data analysis

-We have thus used the different FWHM ranges to classify the remaining molecules, whose spatial distribution does not allow a direct classification into each group.
-Therefore, according to their derived FWHM, we classify as molecules related to the shock the following: HC$^{15}$N, H$_2$CNH, CH$_3$OH (both components), CH$_3$CN, NH$_2$CN, H$_2$CCO, HNCO, CH$_3$CHO, C$^{36}$S, NH$_2$CHO, HCS$^+$, H$_2$CS (broad component), CH$_3$OCH$_3$, NS, C$_2$H$_5$OH, CH$_3$SH, H$^{13}$CCCN, HC$^{13}$CCN, C$_2$H$_3$CN, CH$_3$OCHO, OCS and HC$_5$N. On the other hand, NH$_2$D (both components), CCH, HN$^{13}$C, $^{13}$C$^{18}$O, N$_2$H$^+$, HC$^{18}$O$^+$, H$_2$CO, c-C$_3$H$_2$, CH$_3$CCN and H$_2$CS (narrow component), appear to be more related with the extended photodominated gas.
-Hereafter, in our discussion of the G31.41 shock we will consider only the molecules classified as associated with the shocked gas.
+We thus used the different FWHM ranges to classify the remaining molecules whose spatial distribution prevents a direct classification into each group.
+According to their derived FWHM, we therefore classify as molecules related to the shock HC$^{15}$N, H$_2$CNH, CH$_3$OH (both components), CH$_3$CN, NH$_2$CN, H$_2$CCO, HNCO, CH$_3$CHO, C$^{36}$S, NH$_2$CHO, HCS$^+$, H$_2$CS (broad component), CH$_3$OCH$_3$, NS, C$_2$H$_5$OH, CH$_3$SH, H$^{13}$CCCN, HC$^{13}$CCN, C$_2$H$_3$CN, CH$_3$OCHO, OCS, and HC$_5$N. On the other hand, NH$_2$D (both components), CCH, HN$^{13}$C, $^{13}$C$^{18}$O, N$_2$H$^+$, HC$^{18}$O$^+$, H$_2$CO, c-C$_3$H$_2$, CH$_3$CCN, and H$_2$CS (narrow component) appear to be more related with the extended photodominated gas.
+In our discussion of the G31.41 shock, we only consider the molecules classified as associated with the shocked gas.

-We also compare the physical properties of the molecular emission towards the G31.41 shock (Section \ref{sec:detceted_mols}) with those of the hot core.
-We obtained the physical properties in G31.41 core from previous GUAPOS works and Section \ref{sec:detceted_mols_core}).
+We also compared the physical properties of the molecular emission toward the G31.41 shock (Sect. \ref{sec:detceted_mols}) with those of the hot core.
+We obtained the physical properties in G31.41 core from previous GUAPOS works and Sect. \ref{sec:detceted_mols_core}).

-As shown in Fig. \ref{fig:FWHM_v_shock_core} (FWHM vs. v), the velocity of the molecules in the shock is blue-shifted ({\rm v}$\simeq$92$-$95.5 km s$^{-1}$, except for the narrow component of NH$_2$D) with respect to that of the hot core ({\rm v}$\simeq$95.5$-$98 km s$^{-1}$), suggesting that they are associated with the blueshifted lobe of one of the SiO outflows observed in the region (see Fig. 1 in \citealt{Fontani2024}, \citealt{Beltran2018, Beltran2022a}).
+As shown in Fig. \ref{fig:FWHM_v_shock_core} (FWHM vs. v), the velocity of the molecules in the shock is blueshifted ({\rm v}$\simeq$92$-$95.5 km s$^{-1}$, except for the narrow component of NH$_2$D) with respect to that of the hot core ({\rm v}$\simeq$95.5$-$98 km s$^{-1}$).
+This suggests that they are associated with the blueshifted lobe of one of the SiO outflows observed in the region (see Fig. 1 in \citealt{Fontani2024}, \citealt{Beltran2018, Beltran2022a}).